deuxfleurs-org/garage/doc/Load_Balancing.md

 - *minimal disruption*: when adding or removing a node, as few partitions as possible should have to move around

-- *order-agnostic*: the same set of nodes (associated with a datacenter name and a capacity) should always return the same distribution of partition replicas, independently of the order in which nodes were added/removed (this is to keep the implementation simple)
+- *order-agnostic*: the same set of nodes (each associated with a datacenter name and a capacity) should always return the same distribution of partition replicas, independently of the order in which nodes were added/removed (this is to keep the implementation simple)